Hydrogen from water electrolysis - solutions for sustainability

 Green hydrogen for energy storage, sustainable chemicals, mobility and more

 Renewable energy is used optimally if every single watt produced can be consumed or stored.
-With industrial-scale water electrolysis, hydrogen as a clean energy carrie can be produced by simply splitting water.
+With industrial-scale water electrolysis, hydrogen as a clean energy carrier can be produced by simply splitting water.
 Hydrogen can be stored and reconverted into energy, or directly used to feed it into:

 the gas grid